Brown spots

 The benefits of hyperpigmentation treatments

-• Even out skin tone by reducing blemishes
+• Unifies skin tone by reducing blemishes

-• Stimulate cell renewal for radiant skin
+• Stimulates cell renewal for radiant skin

-• Effectively treats age-related, hormonal and sun spots
+• Effectively treats age-related, hormonal, and sun spots

 • Improves skin texture and overall appearance